Parent page: Streamlining Generation of Manufacturing Data with Output Jobs

 - In the PCB 3D Movie Editor panel, select the key frame you want to modify.
 The board will display in the design space in accordance with the attributes for that key frame.

-- Change the view of the board as required.
+- Change the view of the board as required in the PCB editor.

 - Once the board is set in the required 'pose,' select Update in the Key Frame () drop-down beneath the key frame list area.